jaydgm/login-ui-deguzman/README.md

 Login UI inspired by coffee shops.

-Webpage is not functional, however, button's and text field's are responsive to user input.
+Webpage is not functional, however, content is responsive to resizing up to a certain width.

 features:
     - username field